 - Parish Hall Income Historically the income budgets for the Parish Hall have been based around its traditional usage levels.
 This means that while no assumption has been made of any material increase in usage, it has also been assumed that there will be no fall from existing usage.
 The COVID pandemic of 2020/21 and its repercussions in both national and local lockdowns were unprecedented.
 To off-set this loss of income the Town Council successfully applied for central government grant aid funding.
 It is recognised that the ongoing impact from the pandemic will be long-felt and while a decision was made in 2021/22 to freeze Parish Hall hire fees to try to help users get back on their feet, an increase was made in 2022/23.
 The Hall has returned to its previous usage levels and whilst it has lost several regular user groups it has also attracted new groups and users.
 The Town Council has undertaken greater marketing of the Hall to raise its profile.
-While usage is back to its precovid usage the Hall's running costs are escalating and the Town Council's income and expenditure budget for 2022/23 has needed to reflect this fact and careful monitoring will be required when setting future budgets. - Ceddesfeld Hall Rental Income The rental income for Ceddesfeld Hall is received annually from the SCA.
-A new lease for Ceddesfeld Hall has now been agreed.
-The next rent review had been due in 2020, however, the impact of the COVID pandemic stopped this.
-It has subsequently been agreed to fix the level of rent to be charged for Ceddesfeld Hall at £3060 per annum with the next rent review to take place on 1st April 2023 by reference to the Retail Price Index (RPI).
+While usage is back to its precovid usage the Hall's running costs are escalating with expenditure exceeding income and the number of non-fee paying events having increased in the Hall in 2023/24.
+The Town Council's income and expenditure budget for 2024/25 needs to be mindful of this and careful monitoring will be required when setting future budgets. - Ceddesfeld Hall Rental Income The rental income for Ceddesfeld Hall is received annually from the SCA in accordance with the legally binding lease between the Town Council and SCA.
+A rent review took place in April 2023 and agreed to fix the level of rent to be charged for Ceddesfeld Hall at £3299 per annum with the next rent review to take place on 1st April 2026 by reference to the Retail Price Index (RPI).
 For the purpose of this Plan the rental income for Ceddesfeld Hall will remain as currently charged.

-1 3.90 10 01 01 Version: Adopted: Officer Responsible: Review date: 5.0.
-16.01.2023 Jane Ayre, Town Clerk November 2023
+· ago : • o · • · Version: Adopted: Officer Responsible: Review date: 6.0.
+15.01.2024 Jane Ayre, Town Clerk 01.11.2024